 2.4.3 Competitive Forces

 As with the mobile game user segment, there are a lot of software developers targeting organizations to build custom games.
 Some are developing games overseas at lower costs.
 Even some of the larger domestic companies outsource portions of their game development.
 In order to keep up with pricing pressures, we have established ties with two overseas organizations to help us with game development.
-That will enable our domestic staff to focus on marketing and on project management as we release new games and create the game component libraries.
+That will enable our domestic staff to focus on marketing and project management.
+As a result, we can release new games and component libraries faster.

-To get these high-level executives, we will develop an online ad campaign with landing pages containing lead generation forms that visitors can fill out to get white papers on using mobile gaming to attract customers.
-Our white papers will include the concept of embedding advertising within the games as well as examples of custom games created just for a specific organization.
+In order to get these high-level executives, we will develop an online ad campaign with landing pages containing lead generation forms that visitors can fill out to get guides on using mobile gaming to attract customers.
+These guides explain how we can embed advertising within the games and examples of custom games we develop.

-We also will network at major trade shows and conferences, including obtaining speaking engagements where we can discuss case studies to expose our concepts and strategies to the right level of buyer.
+We also will network at major trade shows and conferences.
+We will get speaking engagements where we can discuss case studies to expose our concepts and strategies to the right level of buyer.

 2.4.5 Keys to Success

-The primary key to success is to be able to showcase studies in which other companies leveraged the power of mobile games to reach their market.
-This can be tracked using metrics such as the number of times a gamer clicked on an ad embedded into a game, the number of times a custom game was downloaded or an increase in sales of the product being promoted.
-Success can also be tracked by industry buzz.
+The primary key to success is showcasing studies in which other companies leveraged the power of mobile games to reach their market.
+We track this using metrics such as the number of times a gamer clicks on an ad embedded into a game, the number of custom game downloads or an increase in sales of a promoted product.
+We can also track success by industry buzz.

 3.0 Marketing Plan Strategy

 Gamers like to share notes with other gamers.
-On our website, we will create a forum where people can post and respond to comments freely as well as offer suggestions for new games.
+On our website, we will create a forum where people can post and respond to comments freely.
+We will also encourage them to provide suggestions for new games.